 How will this be paid for?

-The initial cost of $160 million will be paid for by a combination of federal and local funding sources.
-The City applied for a Federal Small Starts Grant, which could pay $107 million with remaining $53 million paid for with local sources including the City’s Capital Improvement Budget.
+The initial cost of $195 million will be paid for by a combination of federal and local funding sources.
+More than half of these initial capital costs will be paid for by federal funds, including a Small Starts grant which was secured at the end of 2023.
 BRT fares paid for by Metro Transit customers will be used to offset operating and maintenance costs.